quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 ### Inspection

-After that the ingot needs to be inspected to check that it is **not undersized** (an oversize ingot can be compensated for later), than the **crystallographic orientation** has to be checked through XRD (X-Ray Diffraction) and finally we have to measure the **resistivities** of the upper and lower faces to ensure that they are within spec (this step is necessary due to the variable concentration of dopant seen above).
+After that the ingot needs to be inspected to check that it is **not undersized** (an oversize ingot can be compensated for later), then the **crystallographic orientation** has to be checked through XRD (X-Ray Diffraction) and finally we have to measure the **resistivities** of the upper and lower faces to ensure that they are within spec (this step is necessary due to the variable concentration of dopant seen above).
 These three tests result in the rejection of ~50% of the ingots.

 ### Shaping